phasebook/phasebook/README.md

 Before running phasebook, please read through the following basic parameter settings, which may be helpful to obtain better assemblies.
-Note that the option `-x` indicates using preset parameters for assembly, which is recommended.
+Note that the option `-x` indicates using preset parameters for assembly.
 ```
 -i INFILE, --infile INFILE
                         input file in FASTA/FASTQ format (default: None)